Military funerals in the United States

 The United States Army Caisson Platoon of the 3rd United States Infantry Regiment "The Old Guard" transports the flag-draped casket of Sergeant Major of the Army George W. Dunaway on a horse-drawn limbers and caissons during a military funeral procession at Arlington National Cemetery, 2008.

 A military funeral in the United States is a memorial or burial rite conducted by the United States Armed Forces for a Soldier, Marine, Sailor, Airman, Guardian or Coast Guardsman who died in battle, a veteran, or other prominent military figures or a president.
-A military funeral may feature guards of honor, the firing of volley shots as a salute, drumming and other military elements, with a flag draping over the coffin.
+A military funeral may feature guards of honor, the firing of volley shots as a salute, drumming and other military elements, with the flag of the United States draping over the coffin.

 In the United States, the United States Army Military District of Washington (MDW) is responsible for providing military funerals.
 "Honoring Those Who Served" is the title of the program for instituting a dignified military funeral with full honors to the nation's veterans.

 As of January 1, 2000, Section 578 of Public Law 106-65 of the National Defense Authorization Act mandates that the United States Armed Forces shall provide the rendering of honors in a military funeral for any eligible veteran if requested by his or her family.
 As mandated by federal law, an honor guard detail for the burial of an eligible veteran shall consist of no fewer than two members of the Armed Forces.
 One member of the detail shall be a representative of the parent armed service of the deceased veteran.
-The honor guard detail will, at a minimum, perform a ceremony that includes the folding and presenting of the flag of the United States to the next of kin and the sounding of Taps which will be played by a lone bugler, if available, or by audio recording.
+The honor guard detail will, at a minimum, perform a ceremony that includes the folding and presenting of the U.S. flag to the next of kin and the sounding of Taps which will be played by a lone bugler, if available, or by audio recording.
 Today, there are so few buglers available that the United States Armed Forces often cannot provide one.
 However, federal law allows Reserve and National Guard units to assist with funeral honors duty when necessary.